-Join Tim Grey for an in-depth discussion in this video Creating bulleted and numbered lists, part of Up and Running with Word 2007.
+Join Tim Grey for an in-depth discussion in this video Creating bulleted and numbered lists, part of Learning Word 2007.

 When a document includes a list, there are a variety of ways that you can Format that list.
 These include Bulleted lists and Numbered lists, primarily.
 Let's take a look at how we can put these options to use.
 I'll start off by clicking down below my heading, here, and I have a document where I'm intending to create a list of some of my favorite countries.
 And I plan to list them by continent.
 I'll go ahead and start off just by typing some of my favorite countries.
 I'll start off with Austria, for example, and then perhaps Italy and maybe Spain and France.
 So, I'll just type a list of countries in this case.
 And then I realized that in might be helpful if this list stood out a little bit.